SagarDhillon01/Greyscale-Conversion/README.md

 - Open the web page, upload a file, and download the converted result.
 - Or run a single command to convert a video on your computer.

-No technical knowledge required — just pick a file and press upload.

 ---